When can my bankruptcy be annulled?

 - You have successfully proposed an individual voluntary arrangement which has been accepted by creditors.

-It should be noted that it is only possible to have your bankruptcy annulled before your discharge from bankruptcy.
-If it is not annulled, the bankruptcy order will remain on your credit file for another 6 years.
+It should be noted that it is possible to have your bankruptcy annulled at any time after the order has been made, even after you have been discharged from bankruptcy.
 You should also note, if you have petitioned for your own bankruptcy you cannot simply change your mind and use this as grounds for annulment.

 Annulment when the bankruptcy order should never have been made